 Once the children were done with their impromptu game of “number jump”, I brought out a bucket of pine cones.
 I challenged the kiddos to put the correct number of pine cones underneath each numeral I’d written.

 This was a wonderful way for the children to practice one-to-one correspondence and number recognition too.
 It was really interesting to see who had a full grasp of the concept and who needed a bit more help.
-I also loved watching how the kids approached it – some really wanted to grab all of the pine cones at once for their numbers, while others went back and forth for each pine cone.
+I also loved watching how the kids approached it.
+Some really wanted to grab all of the pine cones at once for their numbers, while others went back and forth for each pine cone.

-More outdoor learning ideas from the #TeachECE crew –
+More outdoor learning ideas

 Teach tally marks outdoors with sticks from The Educators’ Spin On It